jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 time for division.
 I add a new test to ``test_calculator.py``

 ..
-NOTE:: the ...(ellipsis) is a placeholder for the code you already have, you don't need to type it or replace your code
+NOTE:: the ...(ellipsis) represents code that does not need to change in this part

 .. code-block:: python
   :emphasize-lines: 12-16